cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-uml/README.md

 **Edit the UML Model**
 ----------------------

-From Plasma Data Studio (see prerequisites) open the Plasma Perspective.
+From Plasma Data Studio (see prerequisites) open the CloudGraph Perspective.

 ![](media/431c9b614d28f1904fe42176678b54d9.png)

 The new mode can be edited and annotated as any Papyrus model.
 See
 <https://www.eclipse.org/papyrus/> for detailed documentation on Eclipse
 Papyrus.
-Plasma Data Studio however has a custom pallete which restricts the available UML elements to those applicable to Plasma structural models.
+Plasma Data Studio however has a custom pallete which restricts the available UML elements to those applicable to CloudGraph structural models.
 Double click or drag 2 class elements to the diagram and name one Person and one Organization.